innowells/meteor-package-elements/README.md

 Additionally this package exposes the following packages:

-- [moac:tools](https://atmospherejs.com/moac/tools), which gives you `McTools`.
+- [moaclib:tools](https://atmospherejs.com/moac/tools), which gives you `McTools`.
 - [frozeman:template-var](https://atmospherejs.com/frozeman/template-var), which gives you the `TemplateVar.set()/.get()` functions which can be used to get values from the select account, or address input element.

-Note that these packages will only be exposed to your client part of your dapp, if you want to use e.g. `McTools` on the server side add the package manually using `$ meteor add moac:tools`.
+Note that these packages will only be exposed to your client part of your dapp, if you want to use e.g. `McTools` on the server side add the package manually using `$ meteor add moaclib:tools`.

 ***